shubham-sanvariya/alaram-clock-js/README.md

 * HTML: For the basic structure of the webpage.
 * CSS: For styling the various elements of the alarm clock.
 * JavaScript: For functionality like adding alarms, displaying the current time, and removing alarms.

-## Contributing

-Feel free to fork this repository and contribute your improvements.